 Less than 17% of the land in Arizona is private land.
 This creates a significant burden for local governments in Arizona as they miss out on substantial tax revenues that typically fund essential services like roads and education.
 I support full-funding for programs like PILT and SCAAP until a period in time when our lands are returned to the states and private ownership.

-During my relatively short tenure in Congress, one of my top priorities has been to encourage responsible increased production of our resources, fight the Obama Administration's job-killing energy policies, protect our water resources, and advocate for commonsense land management policies that empower local communities.
+During my tenure in Congress, one of my top priorities has been to encourage responsible increased production of our resources, overturn the previous administration's job-killing energy policies, protect our water resources, and advocate for commonsense land management policies that empower local communities.
 Doing so will create millions of good-paying jobs, increase our nation's security, and lower energy prices for small businesses and hard-working American families.

 I firmly believe Arizona’s Fourth Congressional District can be a model for energy-driven economic recovery in this country.
 Rural Arizona is rich with natural resources and contains diverse climates that are conducive to all forms of energy generation, including traditional fossil fuels, hydro-electric and solar.
 Unfortunately, employment in Arizona’s natural resources and mining sector has remained stagnant for years.
 The federal government needs to get out of the way, remove regulatory and bureaucratic barriers to development and generation, and let Arizona businesses put Arizonans back to work.
 If America wants to reduce its energy dependence, we must utilize our own resources right here in America.